Link11 WAAP

 Overview

-• mTLS is optional, and can be enabled for individual Server Groups.
+Link11 WAAP supports mTLS encryption.
+This is optional, and can be enabled separately for:

 • In the user interface, mTLS is only available when using an (Network Load Balancer).
 To enable mTLS when using a Link11 load balancer, contact support.